PrynsTag/Fast-Typy/README.md

 <h3 align="center">Fast-Typy</h3>

   <p align="center">
-    A command line for simple, fast, and easy to use typing game.
+    A command line game for simple, fast, and easy to use typing game.
     <br />
     <a href="https://github.com/PrynsTag/Fast-Typy"><strong>Explore the docs »</strong></a>
     <br />